 Think about the time of the flight

-When booking a red eye flight, I always try to plan the flights to leave at a certain time.
+When booking a red eye flight with a baby, I always try to plan the flights to leave at a certain time.
 My kids go to bed early (around 7pm most nights) and both of them struggle to stay awake much beyond that without melting down.
 I know that booking a red eye at 11pm would be a disaster, with hours of airport meltdowns and two very overtired kids on the plane.
 I actually try to book flights for a little before the kids bedtimes, since there’s always a chance that delays will occur, and the only thing worse than a delayed flight is a delayed flight with exhausted kids!

 I also give some thought as to the length of the flight.
 A red eye flight that takes off at 8pm and only lasts five hours will have us landing at 1am (at least according to our body clocks) and trying to get a sleepy baby off a plane is not an easy task.
 I try to make those overnight flights as long as possible, allowing little ones (and ideally myself!) as much time to sleep as they can get before we have arrive at our destination; at least eight hours is perfect.